 Do you have more?
-I hope I have you covered with the answers to these 10 most commonly asked sunscreen questions below, if not leave me a comment with yours and I promise dear friend, we will get you answers.
+I have you covered my friend with the answers to these 10 most commonly asked sunscreen questions.
+Get reading for skin safe sun love.

 1. What does SPF 50 mean?